NLeSC/noodles/doc/source/first_steps.rst

 First Steps
 ===========

-**This tutorial is also available in the form of a Jupyter Notebook.
+**This tutorial is also available in the form of a :download:`Jupyter Notebook</notebooks/An interactive introduction.ipynb>`.
 Try it out, and play!**

 Noodles is there to make your life easier, *in parallel*!
 The reason why Noodles can be easy and do parallel Python at the same time is its *functional* approach.
 In one part you'll define a set of functions that you'd like to run with Noodles, in an other part you'll compose these functions into a *workflow graph*.
 To make this approach work a function should not have any *side effects*.
 Let's not linger and just start noodling!
 First we define some functions to use.